ematsapola2/TechNest-Retailers-Acquisition-Financial-Model/README.md

 The reduction in SG&A expenses from 16.5% to 16% showcases the company’s commitment to optimizing operational spending.
 This may involve strategic cost-cutting and enhanced marketing effectiveness to improve overall productivity.

 4. Tax Rate:

+The tax rate, applied consistently at 20% across the forecast period, plays a key role in determining the company's net income after taxes.
+This rate reflects the percentage of pre-tax income (or earnings before taxes, EBT) that is paid to the government.
+Maintaining a stable tax rate allows for a clearer projection of future cash flows and profitability.

    Here’s the general formula for calculating the tax rate: